Kondor Path Tours

 Origin of traditional Lima sweets

 The textures and scents of these sweets prove that they are perpetual delicacies.
-Like sigh to the Lima, many of its names mix the poetry with the flavor.
+Like Sigh to the Lima, many of its names mix the poetry with the flavor.

 The old confectioneries continue to prepare them despite the new touches of modernity.